rcgsheffield/Sheffield_RCC_Docs/pilot/known-issues.rst

 .. image:: images/dcv_install.jpg
     :class: float-right

-**Casue:** Ronin Link creates a desktop environment by SSHing into the target machine and running the installation step by step, these commands all originate from the machine running Ronin Link.
+**Cause:** Ronin Link creates a desktop environment by SSHing into the target machine and running the installation step by step, these commands all originate from the machine running Ronin Link.

-If at any point in the install the connection is broken (i.e. Network connectivity is lost) then there is potential for the installer to break and soft lock future attemps.
+If at any point in the install the connection is broken (i.e. Network connectivity is lost) then there is potential for the installer to break and soft lock future attempts.

 .. rst-class:: clear-both